GSA/smartpay-website/src/content/resources/events.md

 The forum website will go live with 2024 details around April 2024.

 ### Forum Presentations
-To view past forum presentations from GSA presenters, go to the Forum Presentation page(https://smartpay.gsa.gov/forum).
+To view past forum presentations from GSA presenters, go to the [Forum Presentation page](https://smartpay.gsa.gov/forum).

 ### Contact
 For questions, reach out to the GSA SmartPay Program Support team at [gsa_smartpay@gsa.gov](mailto:gsa_smartpay@gsa.gov).